Spitzkop Namibia

 The best time to visit this area is in the winter months from June to August.
 Peak High provides all the climbing and camping equipment and makes the necessary arrangements.
 Quotations are made up for each individual expedition.

-About Peak High Mountaineering and Gavin: Peak High Mountaineering is owned by Gavin Raubenheimer and has been operating since 1992.
-The business is registered with Tourism KwaZulu-Natal as a Tour Operator.
-Gavin Raubenheimer is a certified Mountaineering Instructor (M.I.A.) endorsed by the Mountain Development Trust of SA and the U.I.A.A.
-He is a NQF National Mountaineering, Cultural and Nature Guide (NQF level 4).
+Gavin is the owner & operator of Peak High Mountaineering.
+He is a certified Mountaineering Instructor (M.I.A.) endorsed by the Mountain Development Trust of SA.
+He is a NQF National Mountaineering (level 7), Cultural and Nature Guide (level 4).
 Gavin is a past President of the KwaZulu-Natal Section of the Mountain Club of SA.
 He has been involved in mountain rescue since 1992 and since 2005 has been the Convener of Mountain Rescue in the province.
-He is sponsored by first Ascent outdoor clothing company and by RAM Mountaineering.
+Want Gavin and his team at Peak High to guide you on a hike?
+Put yourself in the hands of the certified and experienced experts in mountain hiking, guiding and climbing.
+See Gavin's Google + profile